Scotland Flag

 It's how it's known to be called 'Hammy' and not Hamilton Hill and, with that little bit of local knowledge, you'll be strutting off like you own the place.

 It's just a shame they've all since closed, this one included, and you'll have to head to Auld Reekie to be personally informed.
-A combination of technology and austerity, apparently, so it's good to hear the latter's all over and things can get back to how they were in the '70s, right kids?
+A combination of technology and austerity, apparently, so it's good to hear the latter's all over and things can get back to how they were in the '70s, right boomers?

 In the interest of full disclosure, a couple of nights here have been arranged so the town and the river have already had a right good looking at.
 Those you can explore easily enough for yourselves and it's why Paths around Peebles is currently being flipped through.